devops329/devops/instruction/overview/overview.md

 - **Collaborative**: Work as a team to discover DevOps design weaknesses.
 - **Christlike**: Strive for gratitude for, inspiration in, and the ability to apply capabilities to, celestial pursuits.

-## Well Rounded Software Engineers
+## Well rounded software engineers

 The key to learning how to be an exceptional software engineer rests in your ability to continually improve in four areas.